mosip/documentation/docs/registration-client-user-guide.md

 ![Setting up the registration client](https://github.com/mosip/registration-client/blob/develop/README.md)

-### Lauching the registration client
+### Launching the registration client
-1. When the operator launches the registartion client for the first time, they will observe that the initial sync is being performed and the pre-loader would display teh following information.
+1. When the operator launches the registration client for the first time, they will observe that the initial sync is being performed and the pre-loader would display the following information.

 ![](_images/reg-client-pre-loader-success.png)